DATAMATH CALCULATOR MUSEUM

 Texas Instruments obviously achieved their goals, the Exactra 19 was sold in the bookstores for $16.30 to the students of The Ohio State University.

 The manufacturing costs of the keyboard could be reduced by dropping the double-shot injection molding process in favor of a simple-shot process.
 Please notice the 6-digit display already known from the Exactra 20.
-Did you notice the "bubble lens" to magnify the small LED display?
-One of the most sought part of any Exactra calculator - don't miss the Star Wars: Episode IV - A New Hope (1977) story and learn more about the Exactra Calculator LED Displays.
+Did you notice the "bubble lens" to magnify the small LED (Light Emitting Diode) display?
+One of the most sought part of some Exactra calculators - don't miss the Star Wars: Episode IV - A New Hope (1977) story and learn more about the Exactra Calculator LED Displays.

 The keyboard assembly still has an opening for the sliding switch to select between fix point or floating point notation, but the switch itself is missing.

-The single-sided printed circuit board (PCB) of the Exactra 19 makes use of the TMC0806 single-chip calculator circuit and a tiny display driver.
-The remaining parts form a small power-converter to use the 3 AA-sized batteries instead a 9V battery block.
+The single-sided printed circuit board (PCB) of the Exactra 19 makes use of the TMC0806 single-chip calculator circuit and a 75492-style digit driver manufactured by ITT.
+The remaining parts on the PCB form a small power-converter to generate the VDD and VGG supplies of the TMC0806 chip with three AA-sized batteries.

 horizontal rule